mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/metaphysics.md

   other totally without being identical with each other.
 Two peas, however alike they are, are two peas and not one pea because they are two different parcels of matter.

+## Being and existence

+* To be something is not the same as to be, period.
+* To be is not part of the substance of anything, because *what is* is not a genus.
+* The things that something currently is, or is doing, are called Aristotle its actualities; the things that it can be, or can do, are its potentialities.
+* It is not the substance, but the matter, that has the potentiality to take on different substantial forms.